firas-sitech/coding_challange_2/README.md

 ### Exercise 2: Problem solving case

-1- This File build based on JAVA 11 and maven 3.8.3 , please make sure you have maven in your local pc <br/>
+This File build based on JAVA 11 and maven 3.8.3 , please make sure you have maven in your local pc <br/>
-2- To Run application you need to go to Application class <br/>
-3- This project contains JUnt test class <br/>

 ### Build and JUnit Test
 Use the below command on terminal to create jar file and run uint test